randy3k/submit/README.md

-# A simple server to preview private github repo
+# A webapp for submitting urls

 ```
 PROJECTID=$(gcloud config get-value project)